 - Root Canals – A root canal procedure saves a tooth you might otherwise lose to infection.

 - Dental Crowns – Since these incredibly versatile dental restorations cover your entire tooth, they can fix anything from broken teeth to large cavities.

 - Inlays and Onlays – For cavities too major for a filling but not serious enough for a crown, your dentist may use an inlay or an onlay to mend your tooth.

 Replace Teeth With Dental Implants or Other Options

-Nothing affects your smile’s appearance and oral function as much as missing teeth.
-That’s why we give you so many different teeth replacement options.
+Nothing affects your smile’s appearance and oral function as much as missing teeth do.
+That’s why we give you so many teeth replacement options.
 Combined with the dental restoration of your choice, dental implants can give you a smile that is almost as good as new – or even better.
 If you’re looking for an alternative to implants, you can replace teeth with a dental bridge or traditional dentures.